raunakverma07/housing-predictor/README.md

 # housing-predictor
-Housing Price Predictor is a simple Machine learning web app using Streamlit and Scikit-learn.
+Housing Price Predictor is a simple Machine learning web application using Streamlit and Scikit-learn.
 It predicts house prices from inputs like area, bedrooms, bathrooms, and stories with a trained regression model .